50/30/20 Rule

 The 50/30/20 Rule Explained: A Simple Approach to Managing Your Finances

-In this article, we’ll break down the 50/30/20 rule, explain how to apply it to your budget, and explore the benefits of using this system to manage your personal finances.
+In this article, we will discuss what the 50/30/20 rule fundamentally is, how to apply it to your budgeting, and why applying this budgeting system to your finances.

 What is the 50/30/20 Rule?

-The 50/30/20 rule is a popular budgeting framework attributed to Elizabeth Warren, a U.S. senator and bankruptcy expert, and her daughter, Amelia Warren Tyagi, in their book All Your Worth: The Ultimate Lifetime Money Plan.
-This rule divides your after-tax income into three simple categories:
+Using the 50/30/20 rule to create budgets is traditionally attributed to Elizabeth Warren of the United States senator and bankruptcy expert, and her daughter, Amelia Warren Tyagi, in their book All Your Worth: The Ultimate Lifetime Money Plan.
+This rule divides your income after tax into three simple categories:

-• 50% for Needs: Essential expenses that you must cover each month.
+• 50% for Needs: Expenses you can’t do without each month.

-• 30% for Wants: Non-essential spending that enhances your quality of life.
+• 30% for Wants: Luxuries that sweeten your life.

-• 20% for Savings/Investments and Debt Repayment: Money allocated toward your financial goals, savings, and paying down debt.
+• 20% for Savings/Investments and Debt Repayment: For the bucket on your financial goals, savings, and debt repayment.

 • Utilities: Electricity, gas, water, and internet.